Osteoarthritis and Exercise.

 We here at Physio AUS are committed to helping you live the most active lifestyle you can, free of pain and mobility problems.

-In addition to osteoarthritis specific pains, our experienced physiotherapists in Elwood can also look after a range of other musculoskeletal injuries including:
+In addition to osteoarthritis specific pains, our experienced physiotherapists in Highett can also look after a range of other musculoskeletal injuries including:

 - Elbow and arm pain

 - Knee and leg issues

 - Shoulder pain

 We help empower you to enjoy a fuller range of motion and to live a more pain-free life.

 Has your doctor recommended physiotherapy to target osteoarthritis pain?